cURL Docs Security

 We appreciate getting notified in advance before you go public with security advisories for the sake of our users.

-See also the Vulnerabilties Table to see what versions that are vulnerable to what flaws.
+See also the Vulnerabilities Table to see what versions that are vulnerable to what flaws.

 libcurl cookie domain tailmatch